1. Rallarvegen, from Geilo to Voss

 The coast of Helgeland in Nordland offers beautiful mountains, beaches, skerries and islands, including the UNESCO protected island of Vega.
 Dønna is known for sea eagles.

 3. Mjølkeveien in Oppland

-This is either a round-trip on Stølsvidda mountain plateau, or a one-way route from Golsfjellet to Fagernes in Valdres.
+This is either a round-trip on Stølsvidda mountain plateau, or a one way route from Golsfjellet to Fagernes in Valdres.
 At the mountain plateau between Valdres and Hallingdal, there is a large area with mountain pastures where you can bike for several miles with a fantastic view of the mountains in Jotunheimen.
-There are signposts along the way.
+There are good sign posts.
 You should order your accommodation in advance.
 Bring your swimming and fishing gear.

 4. Dovrefjell and Rondane, from Hjerkinn to Dovre

-On this route you have a good view of the mountains in Dovre and Rondane national parks.
-Take a short detour on the Snøheimveien road towards Snøhetta, where you can see the rare musk ox.
-Do not get too close to the animals.
+At this route you have a good view of the mountains in Dovre and Rondane national parks.
+Take a short detour on the Snøheimveien road towards Snøhetta, where you can see the rare Musk ox.
+Don’t get to close to the animals.

 5. The Oslofjord